MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/delivery-optimization.md

 description: "Provides Office admins with information about using Delivery Optimization to reduce network bandwidth when installing or updating Office 365 ProPlus."
 ---

-# (PREVIEW) Delivery Optimization and Office 365 ProPlus
+# Delivery Optimization and Office 365 ProPlus

 Delivery Optimization is a peer-to-peer distribution technology available in Windows 10 that allows devices to share content, such as updates, that the devices have downloaded from Microsoft over the internet.
 This can help reduce network bandwidth because a device can get portions of the update from another device on its local network instead of having to download the update completely from Microsoft.

 Office 365 ProPlus on devices running Windows 10 can take advantage of Delivery Optimization during installation and when receiving updates, if certain [requirements](#requirements-for-using-delivery-optimization-with-office-365-proplus) are met.

-> [!IMPORTANT]
-> The ability for Office 365 ProPlus to use Delivery Optimization is currently a preview program and is subject to change.
-We're providing the information about this capability so that organizations can try it out to see if it provides a benefit to them and to identify any potential issues.

 Delivery Optimization can be an effective way to reduce network bandwidth without the need for additional infrastructure or administrative overhead, especially for those organizations that don’t have Microsoft Endpoint Configuration Manager (current branch) or other enterprise software distribution tools, or that want to shift content handling from on-premises to the cloud.